 Our common stock is listed on the Nasdaq Capital Market under the symbol "MELA."
-On February 12, 2007, the last reported sale price of our common stock, as reported on the Nasdaq Capital Market, was \$5.56 per share.
+On June 25, 2008, the last reported sale price of our common stock, as reported on the Nasdaq Capital Market, was \$7.78 per share.
+The applicable prospectus supplement will contain information, where applicable, as to any other listing on the Nasdaq Capital Market or any securities market or other exchange of the securities, if any, covered by the prospectus supplement.
+If any agents or underwriters are involved in the sale of any of these securities, the applicable prospectus supplement will provide the names of the agents or underwriters and any applicable fees, commissions or discounts.

-INVESTING IN OUR COMMON STOCK INVOLVES A HIGH DEGREE OF RISK.
-SEE "RISK FACTORS" BEGINNING ON PAGE 2, AS WELL AS THE RISKS DISCUSSED UNDER THE CAPTION "RISK FACTORS" IN DOCUMENTS WE SUBSEQUENTLY FILE WITH THE SECURITIES AND EXCHANGE COMMISSION.
+INVESTING IN OUR SECURITIES INVOLVES A HIGH DEGREE OF RISK.
+SEE "RISK FACTORS" BEGINNING ON PAGE 3, AS WELL AS THE RISKS DISCUSSED UNDER THE CAPTION "RISK FACTORS" IN DOCUMENTS WE SUBSEQUENTLY FILE WITH THE SECURITIES AND EXCHANGE COMMISSION.